gregavola/IonicIronIO/README.md

 2. Then add the plugin files to in order to allow it to run <code>cordova plugin add org.apache.cordova.inappbrowser</code>
 3. Then build the project: <code>ionic build android</code>
 4. Open Eclipse, and make sure you are running ADT 22.6.2 or less.
-5. Right click in the Project and click "Import"
+5. Right click in the Project area and click "Import" or select File -> Import.
 6. Select Android -> Existing Android Code <img src="http://f.cl.ly/items/2l0t1Y3M0511472E1h0C/Screen%20Shot%202014-05-14%20at%2012.00.50%20AM.png" />
 7. Select the folder that was generated via the <code>ionic build android</code>, which should be in <code>PROJECTDIR/platforms/android</code>
 8. It should request to add two projects, HelloWorld and HelloWorld-Cordova, click "OK"